ddmitov/perl-executing-browser/README.md

 ## What Perl Executing Browser Is Most Usable For

-* Perl5 & JavaScript desktop applications with HTML4/5 & CSS2/3 GUI.
+* Perl5 & JavaScript data-driven desktop applications with HTML4/5 & CSS2/3 GUI.
 * GUI for the Perl debugger.

 ## Applications using Perl Executing Browser